meszaros-lajos-gyorgy/arx-mod-potion-guard/src/readme.txt

 Unpack the contents of this zip and add it into your Arx Fatalis/Arx Libertatis game's root folder

+The mod partially works in older versions: in that case only the health potion guarding will get guarded against overconsumption, but not mana potions.

 -----------
  Uninstall
 -----------